pivotal/blog/content/post/elixir-clustering-on-cloud-foundry.md

     command: elixir --name app$CF_INSTANCE_INDEX@$CF_INSTANCE_INTERNAL_IP --cookie secret-cookie --erl "-kernel inet_dist_listen_min 9001 inet_dist_listen_max 9001" -S mix run --no-halt
 ```

 NOTE: While Cloud Foundry networking security will mean your Erlang nodes should not be accessible via Erlang networking unless you allow explicit access you still may wish to update the cookie in the above configuration for additional security.
-For even more security you probably want to set an environment variable for your node and use that instead of hardcoding it.
+For even more security you probably want to set an environment variable for your node and use that instead of hard-coding it.

 For maintaining the cluster we're going to use the popular [libcluster library](https://github.com/bitwalker/libcluster) along with a [plugin strategy built for Cloud Foundry and Eureka](https://github.com/DylanGriffith/libcluster-cloud-foundry).